 When children cannot return home to their families, child welfare systems must move quickly to find them alternative homes.
 As time goes by, the prospects for landing in safe, loving, permanent homes grow dimmer for foster youth.
 Many will simply “age out” of the system when they turn 18, without a family and without the skills to make it on their own.

-In 2017, of the almost 443,000 children in foster care, more than 28,000 had case goals of emancipation, or aging out after leaving foster care without a permanent family.
+In 2019, of the almost 424,000 children in foster care, nearly 17,000 had case goals of emancipation or aging out after leaving foster care without a permanent family.

 Youth who age out of foster care are less likely than youth in the general population to graduate from high school and are less likely to attend or graduate college.
 By age 26, approximately 80 percent of young people who aged out of foster care earned at least a high school degree or GED compared to 94 percent in the general population.